antocuni/plyer_camera_example/README.md

 master versions of `plyer`, `p4a` and `buildozer`, so you need a fork of all of those.

-  - `plyer` branch [antocuni/android-24-camera](https://github.com/antocuni/plyer/tree/antocuni/android-24-camera), see also PR XXX.
+  - `plyer` branch [antocuni/android-24-camera](https://github.com/antocuni/plyer/tree/antocuni/android-24-camera), see also [PR #649](https://github.com/kivy/plyer/pull/649).
 This is also the plyer version which is vendored in this repository.

   - `p4a` branch [fileprovider-rebased](https://github.com/antocuni/python-for-android/tree/fileprovider-rebased), see also [PR #1922](https://github.com/kivy/python-for-android/pull/1922).

-  - `buildozer` branch [antocuni/p4a-extra-args](https://github.com/antocuni/buildozer/tree/antocuni/p4a-extra-args), see also PR XXX.
+  - `buildozer` branch [antocuni/p4a-extra-args](https://github.com/antocuni/buildozer/tree/antocuni/p4a-extra-args), see also [PR #1369](https://github.com/kivy/buildozer/pull/1369).

 The key points are: